vboyev-MSFT/defender-docs/defender-endpoint/linux-support-offline-security-intelligence-update.md

 - The mirror server needs to have access to the following URLs:
   - `https://github.com/microsoft/mdatp-xplat.git`
   - `https://go.microsoft.com/fwlink/?linkid=2144709`
-- The following operating systems are supported on the mirror server:
-  - Linux (any flavor)
-  - Windows (any version)
-  - Mac (any version)
 - The mirror server should support bash or PowerShell.
 - The following minimum system specifications are required for the mirror server: